mmistakes/minimal-mistakes/_posts/2022-06-18-zio-streams.md

 At the opposite end of our stream, we have a `ZSink`, with the signature:
 `ZSink[R, E, I, L, Z]`. `R`, and `E` are as described above.
-It will consume elements of type `I`, and produce a value of type `Z` and any elements of type `L` that may be left over.
+It will consume elements of type `I`, and produce a value of type `Z` along with any elements of type `L` that may be left over.

 A ZSink represents the terminating _endpoint_ of data in your workflow.

+We should mention that ZIO uses pull-based streams, meaning that elements are processed by being "pulled through the stream" _by_ the sink.
+In push-based systems, elements would be "pushed through the stream" _to_ the sink.

-`L` deserves a dedicated note: `L` describes values that have not been processed by the `ZSink`.
+Referring back to the type signature, `L` deserves a dedicated note: `L` describes values that have not been processed by the `ZSink`.
 For example, if our intent is to sum every element in the stream, then we would not expect any elements to be left over once processed:

 ```scala
   val sum: ZSink[Any, Nothing, Int, Nothing, Int] =